Ask the International Trade Centre: The Standards Map analyzes over 260 sustainability standards for in-depth comparisons.

 The Standard Map's comparisons are based on data from the International Trade Centre (ITC), the development agency of the World Trade Organization (WTO) and the United Nations (UN).
 The ITC is supported by USAID, the EU Commission, the German BMZ and other international organizations.

-Any company in the textile chain can apply to use the MADE IN GREEN product label.
+Any company in the textile or leather chain can apply to use the MADE IN GREEN product label.

 MADE IN GREEN labeled products must meet the following requirements:

-- The product must be OEKO-TEX® STANDARD 100 certified.
+- The product must be OEKO-TEX® STANDARD 100 or LEATHER STANDARD certified

 Interim products that are sold to companies within the supply chain must be certified with OEKO-TEX® STeP and meet all the criteria mentioned above.